lxc/incus/doc/api-extensions.md

 ## `network_acls_all_projects`

 This adds support for listing network ACLs across all projects through the `all-projects` parameter on the `GET /1.0/network-acls`API.

+## `storage_buckets_all_projects`

+This adds support for listing storage buckets across all projects through the `all-projects` parameter on the `GET /1.0/storage-pools/POOL/buckets`API.